 - A quickstart programming guide for Spark (click the Python tab to see the Python code) is available here!

 - The version of Spark we will be using will be 1.1.0 and the link to the API documentation is available here.
 Note this is not the latest version of Spark; however, for this lab, the functions we are using are the same.
 For this lab, you should not need to reference too much, but you may have to look at this for the project.

 Note: Different exercises may be solvable or needed to be solved by reconsidering how map(), flat_map() and reduce() are implemented and called and in which order, so keep this in mind when calling whichever you must use

 The following exercises use three different sample input files, two of which are provided by the staff and can be found in ~cs61c/data:

 - billOfRights.txt.seq -- the 10 Amendments split into separate documents (a very small input)

 - complete-works-mark-twain.txt.seq -- The Complete Works of Mark Twain (a medium-sized input)

-Notice the .seq extension, which signifies a sequence file that is readable by Spark.
+Notice the .seq extension, which signifies a Hadoop sequence file.
 These are NOT human-readable.
-Spark supports other input formats, but you will not need to worry about that for this lab.
 To get a sense of the texts you'll be using, simply drop the .seq portion to view the text file (i.e. ~cs61c/data/billOfRights.txt).

 Although an exercise may not explicitly ask you to use it, we recommend testing your code on the billOfRights data set first in order to verify correct behavior and help you debug.